Google Analytics Tag Checker

 On this occasion I’d emailed the code for a new style Analytics tag to our client’s developers who had installed the code in the website footer, as instructed.

-Unsure of the exact problem, I tried out EpikOne’s free Google Analytics tag checker for the first time, which a few hours later confirmed that the tags we’re not working after all.
+Unsure of the exact problem, I tried a Google Analytics tag checker for the first time, which a few hours later confirmed that the tags were not working after all.

-Finally, I decided to replace client’s GA tag code with a fresh copy, and lo and behold, when I reran the EpikOne tester, it reported that the tags are now working fine.
+Finally, I decided to replace my cleint’s analytics tag with a fresh copy, and lo and behold, when I reran the tag tester, it reported that they are now working fine.
 (Which was quicker feedback, than waiting for the first data to appear in Google Analytics.)
 Moreover, it also told me that one page still wasn’t registering properly, presumably because it doesn’t use the same footer template as the rest of the site.

 This entry was posted in Google Analytics and tagged , , .
 Bookmark the permalink.